konnik/advent-of-code-2019/README.md

-# Advent of Code 2019 i Elm
+# Advent of Code 2019 in Elm

 Once again I'm trying to solve Advent of Code in Elm.